loader image

 I was so scared.
 I was desperately in need of help but I chose to do nothing.
 I kept hoping that I would start feeling better again soon.
 Finally, I admitted to myself that I was definitely headed in the wrong direction.
 So I searched frantically for somewhere that I could make a U-turn.

-In a timely manner, my Psychiatrist did call me back and expressedĀ that she thought that the Depakote was not working.
+Promptly, my Psychiatrist did call me back and expressed that she thought that the Depakote was not working.
 Really?
-I donā€™t have a medical degree and basically, I donā€™t know much about science but this was a no-brainer!
-She told me to immediately stop taking the Depakote.
+I don’t have a medical degree, and basically, I don’t know much about science, but this was a no-brainer!
+She told me to stop taking the Depakote immediately.
 This was done “cold turkey.”
 There was no time for weaning me off.
 My Psychiatrist told me to get back on the Lamictal.
-I was to take 1 pill for the next 2 days then take 2Ā pills.
-Two days after that add the 3rd pill of Lamictal.
+I was to take one pill for the next two days and then take two pills.
+Two days after that, add the 3rd pill of Lamictal.

-Looking towards the horizon something captured my attention.
-As the haze and darkness continued to disappear I saw a faint outline of something that I had seen before.
+Looking towards the horizon, something captured my attention.
+As the haze and darkness continued to disappear, I saw a faint outline of something that I had seen before.
 It was as if the sunlight was being reflected off of a mirror.
-As quickly as it came it was gone.
-There it was again.
-This time it remained a bit longer.
+As quickly as it came, it was gone.
+There it was again, this time, it remained a bit longer.

 Yes!
 I now knew what it was.
 It was still small but none the less I could see it.